noelwelsh/noelwelsh.com/content/posts/2023-12-19-understanding-vm-dispatch.md

 ## Duality

-Duality means we can make a direct correspondence between one structure and another structure, which in turn allows us to apply what we know from one structure to the other.
+Duality, in mathematics, means making a direct correspondence between one structure and another structure.
+This in turn allows us to apply what we know from one structure to the other.
 There are many dualities in programming, which allows us to see different code structures as alternative implementations of some underlying concept.
 For example, function calls are dual to function returns.
 If we have a function that returns a value, like `f` in

 ```scala